 - Set aside time each week or month to just do this.

 Once your child is a familiar face in the community, the next step is to help them build relationships with people.
 Don’t get stressed if your child struggles with social skills or is non-verbal.
 It can be as simple as having them send a card when you hear a neighbor is ill.
 At the next church or fire company breakfast, ask if your child can sit at the table with where they collect admission.
 It doesn’t have to be complex, it just has to be participation.
 Which for many of us, is much more than they are doing now.

 This is an excellent read on social capital.
-Take the time when you have the time, and read it.
+When you have the time, read it.